jgege/UNI-CSCU9V5/CSCU9V5.md

 ### Dispatcher

-Once that a new process to run has been selected by tehe scheduler, the dispatcher - an OS component - is responsible for managing the context switch
+Once that a new process to run has been selected by the scheduler, the dispatcher - an OS component - is responsible for managing the context switch

 - it gives control of the CPU to the process selected by the scheduler
 - first, it saves the state of the old process